k-zymirr/Tasker/README.md

 # Tasker
-*A task manager from the terminal.
-For help, type tasker -h or --help*
+*A task manager from the terminal.*

 ## Requirements
 - build-essential